Billy Walters (rugby league): 2019

 On 12 September, Walters signed a two-year deal with the Wests Tigers that would take him to the end of 2021.

 2020

 In round 1 of the 2020 NRL season, Walters made his club debut for the Wests Tigers, starting the match at hooker.
-In round 10 of the 2020 NRL season, Walters scored his first try in the top grade as Wests Tigers defeated Brisbane 48-0 at Leichhardt Oval.
+In round 10 of the 2020 NRL season, Walters scored his first try in the top grade as Wests Tigers defeated his future club Brisbane 48-0 at Leichhardt Oval.

 2021

 On 6 September, Walters was one of five players who were released by the Wests Tigers club.
 He was subsequently signed by the Brisbane Broncos to play under the coaching of his father, Kevin, in 2022.

 2022

 Walters played 23 games for Brisbane in the 2022 NRL season as the club finished 9th on the table and missed the finals.

+2023

+In round 15 of the 2023 NRL season, Walters played his 50th NRL game.
+In round 24, Walters scored two tries for Brisbane in their 54-10 victory over Parramatta.

+In the 2023 preliminary final, Walters scored two tries in a 42-12 win over the New Zealand Warriors, helping the Brisbane club get to their first grand final in eight years.

+Walters played 26 matches for Brisbane in the 2023 NRL season.
+Walters played in Brisbane's 26-24 loss against Penrith in the 2023 NRL Grand Final.

+2024

+Walters played 23 games for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

+2025

+On 15 September, Brisbane announced that Walters would be ruled out of the rest of the finals after suffering "ACL damage" during the clubs win against Canberra.
+Due to this injury Walters missed the 2025 NRL grand final win over the Melbourne Storm but was invited by captain Adam Reynolds to help lift the Provan Summons Trophy.